Difference Between Regression and Classification

 Below is the Top 5 Comparison between Regression vs Classification:

-Key differences between Regression vs Classification
+Key differences between Regression and Classification

 Let us discuss some key differences between Regression vs Classification in the following points: